yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

   own validation code or consider using a different TLS implementation.

 It is noted that the requirements regarding host name validation (and, in general, binding between the TLS layer and the protocol that runs above it) vary between different protocols.
-For HTTPS, these requirements are defined by Section 3 of {{!RFC2818}}.
+For HTTPS, these requirements are defined by Sections 4.3.3, 4.3.4 and 4.3.5 of {{!I-D.ietf-httpbis-semantics}}.

 Readers are referred to {{!RFC6125}} for further details regarding generic host name validation in the TLS context.
 In addition, that RFC contains a long list of example protocols, some of which implement a policy very different from HTTPS.